refractionPOINT/lce_doc/docs/index.md

 * Looking for the API?
 Check out our [Swagger API documentation](https://doc.limacharlie.io/docs/api/container/static/swagger/v1/swagger.jsonhttps://doc.limacharlie.io/docs/api/container/static/swagger/v1/swagger.json).
 * Looking for an answer to a specific question?
 Check out our [help center](https://help.limacharlie.io).
-* Looking for a course to get started?
-Check out our [courses](https://edu.limacharlie.io/).
-* Want to talk to the team and other LimaCharlie users?
-Join us on [Slack](https://slack.limacharlie.io)!
-* Looking for a demo?
-[Book a call](https://calendly.com/limacharlie-demo) or sign up for an upcoming [webinar](https://www.limacharlie.io/webinar).
-* Want to learn LimaCharlie through videos?
-We've got a [YouTube Channel](https://www.youtube.com/limacharlieio).

 > Get up and running fast with the [Quickstart Guide](lcc_quick_start.md).